The New York City Criminal Justice

 Criminal Justice Responses to Domestic Violence:

 CJA is continuing its research on criminal justice policy responses to domestic violence.
 Domestic violence has become a focus of attention as demonstrated by new legislative initiatives, changes in police arrest practices, and in prosecutorial and court policies.
 These national trends are reflected in New York City, which has seen more frequent arrests in domestic violence cases, more vigorous prosecutions, greater use and enforcement of court orders of protection, and new court procedures and programs, including specialized courts to hear domestic violence cases.
 Using quantitative analysis along with field observation and in-depth interviews, CJA's research examines the court processing of domestic violence cases.
-CJA is currently examining factors leading to conviction in domestic violence cases in New York City.
+CJA is currently working with the Kings County District Attorney's Office on a domestic violence homicide prevention initiative.

 In the spring of 2012 the New York State Unified Court System initiated a pilot project to enable defendants in Manhattan to use a credit card to post bail in amounts of $2,500 or less while still in the courthouse.
 Although this means of making bail had long been a legal option, in practice defendants who did not post a bond were limited to cash as the only alternative.
 Under the program, in order for a defendant to use a credit card the judge must specifically designate a credit card option.
 Despite a slow start, the program was expanded to all five boroughs in January 2013.
 CJA is tracking the courts’ use of credit card options, and will link that information to bail making and failure to appear in a study scheduled for completion in 2014.